DaggubatiBapaiah/DaggubatiBapaiah-Command-line-interfaces-and-scripting-SGA-1/QUESTION-1/explaination.md

 1. `whoami`
    - Explanation: I ran this to display my current effective user ID.
-It confirmed that I am logged in as the user `sarthak`.
+It confirmed that I am logged in as the user `BAPAIAH`.
 2. `groups`
    - Explanation: This command prints the groups a user is in.
-The output verified that my user belongs to the `sarthak` and `users` groups.
+The output verified that my user belongs to the `BAPAIAH` and `users` groups.
 3. `echo $SHELL`
    - Explanation: By echoing the SHELL environment variable, I verified the command-line interpreter in use.
 The output showed `/bin/bash` as my current shell.
 4. `pwd`
    - Explanation: This prints the absolute path of the current working directory.
-It confirmed I was operating within my home directory, `/home/sarthak`.
+It confirmed I was operating within my home directory, `/home/BAPAIAH`.
 5. `ls -ls`
    - Explanation: This lists the directory contents alongside their sizes and permissions.
 I observed the standard default Kali Linux folders (Desktop, Documents, Downloads, etc.) owned by my user.
 6. `ping -c 4 google.com`